Spontaneous scalarization: Neutron star scalarization

 After the discovery of the phenomenon, scalarization was examined for a larger set of parameters and in more detail by~\textcite{Damour:1996ke}.
-They showed that the presence of some externally-imposed scalar field background $\varphi_0$, as well as considering $\alpha_0\ne 0$, smooths the transition to a scalarized state.
+They showed that the presence of some externally imposed scalar-field background $\varphi_0$, as well as considering $\alpha_0\ne 0$, smoothens the transition to a scalarized state.
 This is what we described as induced scalarization in Sec.~\ref{sec:theory_dyn_sca}.
-(Strictly speaking, we do not have pure scalarization in this case since \gr is not a solution of the field equations anymore).
-Spontaneous scalarization was further addressed in \textcite{Salgado:1998sg}, which considered the problem in the Jordan frame and performed an approximate Newtonian analysis of the system.
-They showed that scalarization can be also associated with the fact that the effective gravitational constant in scalar-tensor theories decreases for large scalar fields.
+(Strictly speaking, we do not have pure scalarization when $\alpha_0\ne 0$, since \gr is no longer a solution of the field equations.)
+Spontaneous scalarization was further studied by \textcite{Salgado:1998sg}, who considered the problem in the Jordan frame and performed an approximate Newtonian analysis of the system.
+They showed that scalarization can also be associated with the fact that the effective gravitational constant in scalar-tensor theories decreases for large scalar fields.
 It was further argued by \textcite{Whinnett:2004rr} that scalarization leads to violation of the weak energy condition in the inner regions of \ns{s}, which can cause instabilities.
-It was later argued by~\textcite{Salgado:2004tg}, that this is not a general feature of scalar-tensor theories and there are subclasses of the theory where the weak energy condition is easily satisfied.
+It was later demonstrated by~\textcite{Salgado:2004tg} that this is not a general feature of scalar-tensor theories and that there are subclasses of the theory where the weak energy condition is easily satisfied.

-Another consequence of scalarization is that for sufficiently large $\beta_0$ the maximum allowed mass for \ns{s} increases compared to \gr\footnote{This happens not only in scalar-tensor theories, but also in other modified gravity theories.
+Another consequence of scalarization is that for sufficiently large $\beta_0$ the maximum allowed mass for \ns{s} increases compared to \gr\footnote{This happens not only in scalar-tensor theories but also in other modified gravity theories.
 Upper bounds on the maximum mass of \ns{s} in \gr can be found under minimal assumptions on the \EOS using the approach of~\textcite{Rhoades:1974fn}.
 See~\textcite{Hartle:1978201} for an early account of applications of this method to other gravity theories.}, which can have various observational consequences.
-This problem was studied by~\textcite{Sotani:2017pfj} taking into account the effects of various microphysics parameters.
+This problem was studied by~\textcite{Sotani:2017pfj}, who took the effects of various microphysics parameters into account.
 Empirical relations were derived for the maximum mass of scalarized \ns{s} that are parametrized with respect to the nuclear saturation parameters and the maximum sound velocity in the core.